Mikhail22/drag-scroll--autohotkey/README.md

 ### Run the script

-Run the "mouse-scroll-run.ahk", it will run other two scripts.
+Run the “mouse-scroll-run.ahk”, it will run other two scripts.
 Now hold the right mouse button and move the mouse to scroll.
 To close the app, manually close tray icons of both scripts.

-If you want the app to start automatically at OS startup, copy-paste the shortcut of the "mouse-scroll-run.ahk" into the Startup folder:
+If you want the app to start automatically at OS startup, copy-paste the shortcut of the “mouse-scroll-run.ahk” into the Startup folder:
- ("%appdata%\Microsoft\Windows\Start Menu\Programs\Startup").
+ (“%appdata%\Microsoft\Windows\Start Menu\Programs\Startup”).

 ### Setup
-**Important**: For smoother scrolling, you may first set the system scroll speed to "1" or "2" in system Mouse Properties:
+**Note**: For smoother scrolling, you may first set the system scroll speed to “1” or “2” in system Mouse Properties:

 <img src="./img/wheel.png">

-To customize the scrolling you need to edit main script, "mouse-scroll-main.ahk".
+To customize the scrolling speed you need to edit the main script, “mouse-scroll-main.ahk”.
-Few setup variables are available, see "User settings" section in the source code.
+Few setup variables are available, see “User settings” section in the source code.
 Simply edit the variable in the source code and restart the app
-(just run "mouse-scroll-main.ahk" again, it should reload automatically).
+(just run “mouse-scroll-main.ahk” again, it should reload automatically).

 To set the scroll speed factor, edit the `k` variable:
 > k := 6

-To swap the scroll direction set `swap` variable to "true" or "false":
+To swap the scrolling direction, set the `swap` variable to “true” or “false”:
 > swap := true

 <br>